 Skip to content

-What’s the Difference Between ESL, EFL, ESOL, ELL, and ESP?
+What’s the Difference Between ESL, EFL, ESOL, ELL, MLL, and ESP?

-Even those of us within the teaching profession may not be clear on the different acronyms that have surfaced to describe our jobs.
-When I first heard about the career of teaching English to speakers of other languages, I heard it referred to as “ESL.”
-Since that time (about 13 years ago), other acronyms (e.g., EFL, ESOL, and ELL) have come to my consciousness that essentially get at the same thing.
-Still, they are used to provide more distinction between the different learning environments.
+Even those of us in the teaching profession may need clarification on the hundreds of acronyms that have surfaced to describe our jobs.
+When I first started teaching English to speakers of other languages, I heard it called “ESL.”
+Since then, experts have introduced additional acronyms (e.g., EFL, ESOL, and ELL) to get at the same thing.
+Still, the acronyms provide more distinction between the different learning environments.

-ESL meaning: English as a Second Language is learning English in a country where English is dominantly spoken or the official language.
+ESL: English as a Second Language is learning English in a country where English is the official or dominant language.
 For example, students from non-native English-speaking countries who come to the U.S. and Canada for an extended time learn English as a Second Language.
-They acquire English to communicate in the dominant language spoken in the community where they reside.
+They acquire English to communicate in the dominant language spoken in their community.

-EFL meaning: English as a Foreign Language is learning English in a non-English-speaking country.
-For example, students in China who are learning English are considered EFL students because English is not the country’s official language.
-But if those same students were in the U.S. learning English, they would be regarded as ESL students.
+EFL: English as a Foreign Language is learning English in a non-English-speaking country.
+For example, we would consider students in China learning English as EFL because English is not the country’s official language.
+However, if those same students were in the U.S. learning English, they would be considered ESL students.

-ESOL meaning: What is ESOL?
-The meaning of the initialism ESOL is English to Speakers of Other Languages.
+ESOL: ESOL refers to teaching English to Speakers of Other Languages.
 It applies to both ESL and EFL contexts.
-This term was created because some individuals argue that when students are learning English in a native English-speaking country (ESL), these students are not necessarily learning a second language.
+The distinction is important because some individuals argue that when students learn English in a native English-speaking country (ESL), they are not necessarily learning a second language.
 It could be a student’s third or even fourth language.
 Then, English as a Second Language is limiting and not fully comprehensive in its description.

-ELL meaning: English Language Learners is commonly used in K-12 environments.
-However, it has been brought to my attention that some school districts prefer to use the term ESOL (English Speakers of Other Languages) to describe their student population.
-This could simply be a preference issue.
+ELL: K-12 environments commonly refer to English Language Learners (ELLs).
+However, some school districts prefer to use the term ESOL to describe their student population.
+This is simply a preference.

-ESP meaning: English for Special Purposes includes students learning English in the context of a particular field, profession, or topic.
-For example, when I was teaching legal English in China, I was teaching English in the law context.
+ESP: English for Special Purposes includes students learning English in the context of a particular field, profession, or topic.
+For example, when I taught legal English in China, I taught English in the context of law.
 These students were learning English to study law through an American university where the professors were all native English speakers.
+EOP, English for Occupational Purposes, is similar.

 Literacy Talks